AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_spoke_transit_attachment.md

 * `transit_gw_name` - (Required) Name of the transit gateway to attach the spoke gateway to.

 ### Advanced Options
-* `route_tables` - (Optional) Advanced option.
-Learned routes will be propagated to these route tables.
+* `route_tables` - (Optional) Learned routes will be propagated to these route tables.
 Example: ["rtb-212ff547","rtb-04539787"].
+* `enable_max_performance` - (Optional) Indicates whether the maximum amount of HPE tunnels will be created.
+Only valid when transit and spoke gateways are each launched in Insane Mode and in the same cloud type.
+Default value: true.
+Available as of provider version R2.22.3+.

 ## Import